input-output-hk/haskell.nix/docs/tutorials/materialization.md

   is not unusual for it to take 5 seconds per project).

-* They can be slow to build (or download) on machines that do not yet have them in the nix store.
+* They can be slow to build (or download) on machines that do not yet have them in the Nix store.

-* Hydra does not show progress because it does not provide feedback until it has a list of jobs and the list of jobs cannot depends on the nix being present (although this is often blamed on IFD it would be the same if it wrote out JSON files and read them in)
+* Hydra does not show progress because it does not provide feedback until it has a list of jobs and the list of jobs cannot depend on the Nix expressions being present (although this is often blamed on IFD it would be the same if it wrote out JSON files and read them in)

-## When is it ok to materialize?
+## When is it OK to materialize?

-* The nix is unlikely to change frequently (and when it does you are happy to manually update it).
+* The Nix expressions are unlikely to change frequently (and when it does you are happy to manually update it).

-* You are happy to script something to update the materialized nix files automatically.
+* You are happy to script something to update the materialized Nix files automatically.

 * You are certain that the IFD you materialize is not `system`-dependent.
-If it was you'd obtain different nix expressions depending on which `system` the IFD was evaluated.
+If it was you'd obtain different Nix expressions depending on which `system` the IFD was evaluated.

-## How can we materialize the nix files?
+## How can we materialize the Nix files?

 Lets say we want to build `hlint`.
-We might start with an `hlint` file that looks like this:
+We might start with an `hlint.nix` file that looks like this:

 ```nix